MWLSAP

 Unloading ramps have tunnels underneath them for skiers to cross the lift line.

-Tracked Chairlifts- no hanging cable
+Tracked or Chain-Drive Chairlifts- no hanging cable

 Caberfae